SFStefenon/Digital_ED/YOLO/README.md

 ### Organize Your Dataset

-There are tree ways to organize your personalized dataset.
+There are three ways to organize your personalized dataset.

 The first way is using a different path for training and validation (works for YOLOv5 and YOLOv7).
 ```